 - You can also look through the forum to find more info about it

-- Contacting them here through the contact form
+Contacting them here, through the contact form.

 Note: You’re probably going to need some identification document to confirm your identity, so prepare it just in case.

-3. Follow the Instructions on Your Account
+3. Follow The Instructions On Your Account

-After you do it, someone will review your account in 2-5 days, and unlock it if there was a mistake.
+After you do it, someone will review your account in 2-5 days and unlock it if there was a mistake.
 You’ll also get an email when LinkedIn lifts the restriction from your account.

-4. Ask for Help
+4. Ask For Help

-Show the real power of your network! ?
+Show the real power of your network!

 Any of these tips above should help you unlock your account.

-Cheers to all the unlocked accounts!
+Cheers to all the freed accounts!

 Now let’s get to the part where we learn how NOT to get ourselves ‘arrested’ by LinkedIn.

-How to Avoid LinkedIn Restrictions
+How to Avoid Getting Your LinkedIn Account Restricted

 Even though LinkedIn wants you to use their platform, they want you to do it cleverly, as well.
 There are 5 types of direct interactions with users (if we exclude post likes and comments), and those are: